saoj/piping/README.md

 ```

 ## Pipe Synchronous Way
 Using two pipes: one to send operations and another one to receive acks.
-No synchronization around shared variables is neeeded.
+No synchronization around shared variables is needed.
 ```java
 public class OpMessage implements Transferable<OpMessage> {